DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

     app.run(host="0.0.0.0", port=8080, debug=True)

 ```
-We set the host to `0.0.0.0` (which is localhost) so that our flask API runs on localhost.
 Now, when we start **Flask**, it will register the prediction blueprint and enable the `/prediction` endpoint.
 That's it!

 <a name="guni"></a>
 ## 2. Test